 Let's get your internet up and running!
-Before beginning the troubleshooting process, please check our Networks Status section at the bottom of our home page for outages in your area.
+Before beginning the troubleshooting process, please check our Networks Status page to see if there are any known outages in your area.

 Step 1: Powercycle your equipment